planetruby/gems/blockchain/01-compute-unit.md

 ### Dump to a table with OpenCL enabled
-Because [compute_unit](https://gitlab.com/blockops/compute_unit) returns the raw data points as a hash you can dump this to a table for enhanced command line output.
+Because Compute Unit returns the raw data points as a hash you can dump this to a table for enhanced command line output.
 Make sure you have the table_print gem installed first. `gem install table_print`

 In this example we only want GPUs to be displayed so we use the ComputeUnit::Gpu class.